kihitara/strawberry/README.txt

 ****************** Strawberry *******************
 *************************************************

-Strawberry is a fixed-width, three column theme for Moodle 2.
+Strawberry is a fixed-width, two column theme for Moodle 2.

 It has a basic settings page with the following
 functions:
-- Easy setting of theme colour from a list
+- Easy setting of theme colour between green & red
-- Changing the logo
+- Changing the logo, custom title, or auto title
 - Adding a footnote
 - Removing the link to moodlebites.com in footer
 - Custom CSS box